How To Be A Good Coworker?

 Empathetic

 Being able to put yourself in someone else’s shoes can be critical to having a good working environment.
-Everyone has a bad day once in a while, and being compassionate and understanding when someone else isn’t at 100% is better than griPINg about the fact that they’re slacking off.
+Everyone has a bad day once in a while, and being compassionate and understanding when someone else isn’t at 100% is better than griping about the fact that they’re slacking off.
 Unless of course, it becomes habitual

 Pitch In and Help Out